stat545ubc-2023/assignment-b3-nicolarammell/README.md

 ## Repository file structure

 This repository contains the R code for my app, `app.R`.
-It also contains a subfolder, `www`, which contains the images used in the app.
+It also contains a subfolder, `www`, which holds the images used in the app.
-Finally, the `rsconnect` subfolder contains files associated with the publication of my app on shinyapps.io.
+Finally, the `rsconnect` subfolder holds files associated with the publication of my app on shinyapps.io.

 ## The specifics